DataSpott/sgt_analysis/sgt_analyser_manual.md

 ```bash
 docker run --rm -it -v $PWD:/input dataspott/sgt_analyser:v0.9.0
 ```
-* your command prompt will change to signalise that you are now in the container environment
+> your command prompt will change to signalise that you are now in the container environment
-> --rm will delete the container after use; -it let's you interact with the container; -v $PWD:/input mounts your current working directory to the /input-directory in the container, so you can access files from your systems working directory inside this container-directory and vice versa.
+> ***--rm*** will delete the container after use; ***-it*** let's you interact with the container; ***-v*** $PWD:/input mounts your current working directory to the /input-directory in the container, so you can access files from your systems working directory inside this container-directory and vice versa.
 For further information see the docker documentation.

-* continue as described under *"3.2.
+* in both cases continue as described under *"3.2.
 Executing the program with Shell-commandline"*

 ### 3.2.
 Executing the program with Shell-commandline